lsst/dp0_lsst_io/docs/index.rst

 Rubin Science Platform (RSP) and to enable a limited number of scientists and students to begin early preparations for science with
 **simulated** LSST-like data sets.

-**DP0 delegates:** The scientists and students who have RSP accounts and access to the DP0 data sets.
+**DP0 users:** The scientists and students who have RSP accounts and access to the DP0 data sets.
-This term reflects their important roles of representing the broad science community as learners, testers, and providers of feedback, and of sharing the benefits of their DP0 participation with their communities as teachers and colleagues.

 .. toctree::
    :hidden: